syncfusion-content/blazor-docs/blazor/diagram-component/annotations/appearance.md

 Diagram provides support to edit an annotation at runtime, either programmatically or interactively.
 By default, the annotation is in view mode.
 But it can be brought to edit mode in two ways.

-* You can edit the annotation Programmatically by using the `StartTextEdit` method.
+* You can edit the annotation programmatically by using the `StartTextEdit` method.
 * Also, you can edit the annotation interactively.
 * By double-clicking the annotation.
 * By selecting the item and pressing the F2 key.